-Pat Gelsinger joined VMware in September 2012, bringing more than 30 years of technology and leadership experience.
-Most recently, Gelsinger led EMC's Information Infrastructure Products business as president and COO, overseeing engineering and operations for information storage, data computing, backup and recovery, RSA security and enterprise solutions as well as the office of the CTO.
+Pat Gelsinger joined VMware in September 2012 and serves as the company’s chief executive officer.
+Before VMware, Gelsinger led EMC's Information Infrastructure Products business as president and chief operating officer, overseeing engineering and operations for information storage, data computing, backup and recovery, RSA security and enterprise solutions as well as the office of the CTO.

 Prior to EMC, Gelsinger spent 30 years in numerous technical, management and executive roles at Intel, where he began his career.
-He led Intel's Digital Enterprise Group, the company's largest business unit and responsible for enterprise products including the Xeon and Itanium processors, as senior vice president and co-general manager, and he also led the Desktop Products Group responsible for desktop processors, chipsets and motherboards for consumer and commercial customers.
-Gelsinger was Intel's first CTO, and as the head of Intel Labs he led many of the company's research initiatives.
+He led Intel's Digital Enterprise Group, the company's largest business unit and was responsible for enterprise products including the Xeon and Itanium processors.
+He also led the Desktop Products Group responsible for desktop processors, chipsets and motherboards for consumer and commercial customers.
+Gelsinger was Intel's first chief technology officer, and as the head of Intel Labs he led many of the company's research initiatives.
 He was also the architect of the original 80486 processor and a design engineer on the 80386 and 80286 processor design teams.